jonah-iden/tab-test/README.md

 - Close Active Tab
 - Close Active TabGroup

-also adds two event listeners for onTabChange and on TabGroup Changed
+also adds two event listeners for onTabChange and on TabGroup Changed.
+Listeners only activate after one of the above commands is executed